Tekorius/Skycop-Test/readme.md

     the actions
 * Default Symfony validation is used to validate the forms
 * Template is stolen from Skycop's website
+* Vanilla JS was used for city picker just for fun

 Mostly Symfony documentation was followed.
 More explanations can be found in their respective class documentation.